gsa-oes/office-of-evaluation-sciences/_projects/1735-duke-maternal-flu-shots.md

 ## What was the program change?

-In collaboration with the Duke University health system, the Office of Evaluation Sciences (OES) designed a simple message delivered via the electronic health records messaging system, encouraging pregnant women to receive a flu shot.
+In collaboration with the Duke University health system, we designed a simple message delivered via the electronic health records messaging system, encouraging pregnant women to receive a flu shot.

 ## How did the evaluation work?